wavefunction91/ExchCXX/INSTALL.md

 ### Building with SYCL

+ExchCXX support for SYCL is experimental, and the mechanism for enabling CMake support is likely to change in the future.
 SYCL builds require C++17 per the SYCL-2020 standard.
 Due to the volitility in SYCL compiler development, ExchCXX does not provide automatic means to determine the SYCL targets (e.g. NVIDIA-PTX, OpenMP, etc) for the platform of interest.
 As such, these must be